Details of the research referenced in Section 1 Paragraph 8 of the SBD Homes Design Guide

 A report by the Association of British Insurers on home security and target hardening.

-The Caledonian Environment Centre was commissioned by Glasgow Housing Association, Strathclyde Police and the Association of Chief Police Officers Crime prevention Initiatives to carry out analysis of the impact of Secured by Design (SBD) door and window installation within GHA housing stock.
+The Caledonian Environment Centre was commissioned by Glasgow Housing Association, Strathclyde Police and Crime Prevention Initiatives to carry out quantitative and qualitative analysis of the impact of Secured By Design (SBD) door and window installation within GHA housing stock.
 The evaluation was also supported by the Scottish Government.

 The report documents the failure to assess the carbon footprint of crime and responses to crime, both nationally and globally and speculates on reasons for this omission.